ePages-de/epages-devportal/_posts/2019/2019-04-08-about-corporate-happiness-and-job-ambassadors.md

 There will be awesome speakers, they said.
 The venue would be amazing, they said.
 I wanted to see it for myself, and signed up for the [Gravity+](https://www.gravity-conference.com/){:target="_blank"}, a two-day conference all about Employer Branding.
-Before I was even there, I could notice already, that the organization turned out to be professional, and that all was well thought through.
+Before I was even there, I could notice already that the organization turned out to be professional, and that all was well thought through.
 So I was sure, taking part would be worth it.
 And that's how it was!